dradaku/MidnightSnacks/README.md

 ## 🤝 Team

 Created by **Dr. Adaku Jennifer Agwunobi**
 Digital health researcher, Oxford academic, and Web3 builder focused on privacy, wellbeing, and inclusive technology.
+President of the Oxford Blockchain Society.
+Recently awarded Innovate UK KTN grant for project on cybersecurity and wellbeing.

+**Nishen Menerapitiya**
+Oxford University Engineering alum and CardanOx team member.

+_Both Adaku and Nishen run CardanOx at the University of Oxford which is the Cardano stream of the Oxford Blockchain Society_

 ---